Frequently Asked Questions

 In general it is easier to carry a bit more gear onto the plane if you fly business class or if you are an “elite” flyer with early boarding privileges on your airline.

-In general we ask trip participants to limit their gear to one large rolling duffel bag.
+In general, we ask trip participants to limit their gear to one large rolling duffel bag.
 This varies from trip to trip.
 For ship-based trips there is often room for some extra gear.
 Luggage space on van-based trips is very limited and we request you pack more judiciously.
-Porterage is not available in many locations where we travel and you should be able to transfer your luggage from our vans or other transportation to our lodging and possibly up a stairway (possibly with a bit of assistance.)
+Porterage is not available in many locations where we travel, and you should be able to transfer your luggage in airports as well as from our vans or other transportation into our lodging, and possibly up a stairway in a classic boutique hotel (with a bit of assistance.)

 Clothing depends on where you are going.
 Approximately 4–5 months before your trip we send a detailed clothing suggestion checklist and helpful weather information in our Practical Information packet.

-We are usually out early for sunrise and often photograph until after sunset, typically with a midday lunch break (either in the field or at a restaurant).
+We are usually out early for sunrise and often photograph until after sunset, typically with a midday lunch break—either as a picnic in the field or at a restaurant —and with a little personal time at our hotel.
 We aim to make photography both productive and fun without beating up our tour participants.
 During late fall, winter and early spring, days are shorter so our field time can be shorter than on spring and summer trips.
-On Arctic trips, with 24 hours of daylight, we may photograph during “nighttime” hours when the light is soft and golden and sleep during midday when the light is harsh and “contrasty.”
+The winter in high northern latitudes may allow for nighttime aurora borealis photography.
+Other trips with dark clear skies may allow Milky Way photo sessions.
+On summer Arctic trips, with 24 hours of daylight, we may photograph during “nighttime” hours when the light is soft and golden and sleep during midday when the light is harsh and “contrasty.”

 On most of our trips Wi-Fi is available at some point during the trip, sometimes for a fee.
 Cell service varies depending on your carrier and the service you have purchased.
 In really remote locations, bringing a satellite phone with you may be the only option if you must be in contact with family or work.
 Satellite phones are available to rent from several online sources.